 Additional costs may include an optional fees refund scheme, daily travel, music tuition, musical instrument hire, public exam fees at GCSE and A Level and non-curricular trips and visits.

-From September 2017, all Year 7 students will be required to purchase an iPad and case (with optional insurance and extended warranty) via our School suppliers.
+All Year 7 students are required to purchase an iPad and case (with optional insurance and extended warranty) via our School suppliers.
 The basic cost will be approximately £350 and the cost will be spread equally over the first and second term’s fees.

 The OpAL programmes’ costs varies depending on the needs of each child however the standard provision and costs are:

 The links below lead to some of our key policies and procedures relating to our Terms and Conditions and Insurance.
-If you have any questions about any of these, or other school policy documents please contact Sue Gough, PA to the Bursar email: email@example.com
+If you have any questions about any of these, or other school policy documents please contact Marsha Martin, PA to the Bursar email: firstname.lastname@example.org

 There are a number of options available for support with fees, including Scholarships and Bursaries, the awards vary according to the level of family income and are reviewed annually.